This blog post is all about data coding, and will give you our top 3 tips on how best to code your data.

 We learnt how to clean our data, use the functions and formulae built into Excel to ward off ‘bleeding eye syndrome’ and report any errors back to the original source to save time, effort and money later on.

-1. Keep a Code Sheet
+1. Data Coding - Keep a Code Sheet

-OK, so what is data classification?
+OK, so what is data coding or data classification?